SystemsApproach/security/preface.rst

 ========

 The field of network security is roughly as old as networking itself.
-Conventional wisdom is that the original Internet was built without security features and we have been dealing with the effects of those design decisions ever since.
-And it is not that the Internet's designers, implementers and architects were unaware of security concerns; many of them were directly involved in developing security technologies in early operating systems.
+Conventional wisdom tells us that the original Internet was built without security features and we have been dealing with the effects of those design decisions ever since.
+It is not that the Internet's designers, implementers and architects were unaware of security concerns; many of them were directly involved in developing security technologies in early operating systems.
 But building a high-performance network that could scale to global proportions and accommodate the heterogeneous set of technologies that existed (and those still to come) presented more than enough challenges.
 To quote